Selection of foreign schools in the Ottoman Empire

 The Italian school of Alexandria

-The former Romanian school of Alexandria
+The former Romanian Boys’ High School of Alexandria

 The former German school of Alexandria